Divi Builder Review: An Impressive Drag-&-Drop Page Builder Plugin by Elegant Themes

-It’s worth pointing out that any work you do in the Divi Builder will be disrupted unless you keep the plugin active on your site.
-While this is to be expected with this type of tool, it’s worth mentioning as theme and plugin lock-in is a serious issue, and is something you should think about when choosing a new product.
+It’s worth pointing out that any pages created with the Divi Builder will be broken if you disable the plugin on your site.
+While this is to be expected from this type of tool, it’s worth mentioning, as theme and plugin lock-in is a serious issue, and it is something you should take into account when choosing a new product.

-Thankfully, with the pricing plans available for Divi Builder — which we’ll get to shortly — you won’t have to worry about being tied into expensive contracts to keep your site functioning as it should.
+Thankfully, with the pricing plans available for Divi Builder — which I’ll get to shortly — you won’t have to worry about being tied to expensive contracts to keep your site functioning as it should.

 Personal Highlights of Divi Builder

-While there are many great features to be found in the Divi Builder plugin, there are a few aspects of this tool that are personal favourites of mine.
+While there are many great features to be found in the Divi Builder plugin, there are a few aspects of this tool that are personal favorites of mine.